darshanhalesh/devflow/README.md

-# DevFlow – Agile Project Management App
+# zscrumb – Agile Project Management App

 zscumb is a modern, full-stack agile project management tool for developers and teams to track, organize, and collaborate on tasks using a Scrum-style board.
 It features a clean UI, drag-and-drop task flow, and robust user management.